thyoondev/thyoondev/README.md

   </div>

-### Taehee Yoon
+### :wave: Taehee Yoon
-* :wave:Hi!
+* Hi!
 Welcome to my GitHub place.
 I'm studying to be a Good programmer.
 I value what I bump into and experience [The path where i walked...](https://www.notion.so/c6ebd46ae289463ea0531d50097dfc68)

 ### 🌱 I’m currently learning